 What happens when a grease trap is full?

 A full grease trap will overflow.
-It will cause the water to spill to the second compartment of the grease trap.
+It will cause the water to spill into the second compartment of the grease trap.
 A clog in the secondary compartment will cause clogging in incoming, outgoing, and crossover lines.

 Who is responsible for a grease trap?